Understanding the ISSB standards

 Quantifiable performance on sustainability-related risks and opportunities, including progress towards any targets set or required by law or regulation.

-S1 also sets requirements for reporting.
-These include where to disclose — such as in general purpose financial reports — and when to disclose (at the same time as related financial statements).
-Companies that comply with all disclosure requirements under IFRS standards (meaning S1 and S2) have to make an explicit and unreserved statement of compliance.
+IFRS S1 also sets requirements for reporting.
+These include where to disclose — such as in general purpose financial reports — and when to disclose (at the same time as related financial information).
+Companies that comply with all disclosure requirements under IFRS standards (meaning IFRS S1 and IFRS S2) have to make an explicit and unreserved statement of compliance.

 Transitional reliefs

-There are some transitional reliefs specifically applicable to S2.
-For example, in the first annual period that S2 applies (meaning 2024 for disclosure in 2025), companies are not required to:
+There are some transitional reliefs specifically applicable to IFRS S2.
+For example, in the first annual period that IFRS S2 applies, companies are not required to:

 Are the ISSB standards mandatory?

-S1 and S2 are not in themselves mandatory.
+IFRS S1 and IFRS S2 sustainability reporting standards aren’t in themselves mandatory.
 However, they may become mandatory if their use is required by national regulations.
 This is the case for the Accounting Standards covered by the IFRS, which have been made mandatory in several jurisdictions, including the EU.
-F

 ISSB standards and the Task Force on Climate-Related Financial Disclosure (TCFD)

 On 6 July 2023, the Financial Stability Board, which oversees the TCFD, announced it had passed the responsibility for monitoring companies’ progress on climate-related disclosures to the IFRS Foundation — and more particularly to the ISSB.
 The transfer of responsibilities will formally take place in 2024, to align with the start date of the use of the ISSB standards.
-This avoids duplications between standards, responsibilities, and bodies, because S1 and S2 integrate the TCFD’s recommendations.
-The specific date for transfer has not yet been announced.
+This avoids duplications between standards, responsibilities, and bodies, because IFRS S1 and IFRS S2 integrate the TCFD’s recommendations.

 ISSB standards: A common-sense approach focused on investors’ needs

-The outstanding takeaway from the new ISSB standards is the clear and forensic focus on investors’ needs.
-Other stakeholders may find the information interesting, but investors are the clear target audience.
+The outstanding takeaway from the ISSB standards is the clear and forensic focus on investors’ needs.
+Other stakeholders may find the sustainability information and financial disclosure reports interesting, but investors are the clear target audience.
 This is shown in both the content and the alignment with general financial reporting.
 This gives companies a strong incentive to use the standards — and a good starting point for their implementation.
-It’s very likely that several jurisdictions will mandate the use of S1 and S2, especially if they already require the use of IFRS accounting standards.
+It’s very likely that several jurisdictions will mandate the use of IFRS S1 and IFRS S2, especially if they already require the use of IFRS accounting standards.

 Find out more about the ISSB